yomaokobiah/Decluttering_Email/README.md

 - Change your working directory to where the repository is.

-- Run `python3 declutter_imapclient.py` and follow the prompts.
+- To use imapclient Run `python3 declutter_imapclient.py` and follow the prompts.

+- To use imaplib Run `python3 declutter_imaplib.py` and follow the prompts.

 ### On Mac
 - Clone the repository.